shwetasharmaeco/dating_app_predictions/README.md

 capstone_2_dating.pptx: Project's power point presentation.

 ## Motivation and Goal
 Many users skip questions asking sensitive information.
-Project's goal is to predict if a user consumes drug or not from other questions answered by the user implementing machine learning techniques.
+Project's goal is to predict if a user consumes drug or not from other questions answered by the user on OKCupid website implementing machine learning techniques.

 ## Methods Used